310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Chiaki %}
-There are tokusatsu shows set in a school, too.[^]
+There are tokusatsu shows set in a school, too.

 But as you’ve pointed out, I’m not really sure if I can give the right advice… I may have experience as a stuntman, but I’m no actor.